jonybuzz/repo-dependency-checker/README.md

 ### Validate dependencies

-It lists all projects and show info about their dependency validation.
+It lists all projects and show info about their dependency validation, using semver syntax.
 Possible status values are: `OK`, `NOT_SATISFIED` and `NOT_FOUND`

 `GET http://localhost:3000/api/validate/{organization}/{repo}/{branch or tag}/{path to compose}`